eslachance/enmap/docs/install/README.md

 ## Installing Enmap

-Once those pre-requisites are installed \(if they're not, scroll up, and _follow the instructions_\), and you've closed all open command prompts, open a new, _normal_ \(not-admin\) command prompt or terminal in your project, then install Enmap using the following command:
+Once those pre-requisites are installed and you've closed all open command prompts, open a new, _normal_ \(not-admin\) command prompt or terminal in your project, then install Enmap using the following command:

 ```text
 npm i enmap